 Enterprise apps often contain as much as 90% open-source code.
 However, third-party code often has vulnerabilities that allow attackers to exploit the system remotely.
 Since open-source apps can be reverse engineered, it leaves your apps open to risk.

-The solution is to use new and protected codes which will allow developers to build an app from the ground up, thereby reducing the possibilities of anyone reverse-engineering the code.
+The solution is to use new and protected codes which will allow developers to build an app from the ground up, thereby reducing the possibility of anyone reverse-engineering the code.

 Moreover, you can conduct exhaustive security testing to make sure that the code will not make the mobile app vulnerable.